Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Law Enforcement

-Effective: May 28, 2014Suppression of evidence, civil remedies, agency discipline
+Effective: Jan 1, 2019Suppression of evidence, civil remedies, agency discipline for unauthorized use; potential criminal liability for violations

 View source